JiangXL/BIO411-BiologicalSystemDynamics/lect8.md

+# System

 System: Input-output,

+Roughly speacking, a physical system consists of interconnected components, which are characterized by their terminal(input-output) relationships.

 ## Linear system theory
-Two features: homogeneity(scaling)齐次性 ; Addivity
+Two features: homogeneity(scaling)齐次性 ; Additivity(可加性)

-friendly to decomposition

-Dirac function:
+Dirac function make it ease to solve linear system problem.
 A generalized function is defined by its efect on other funcitonis instrad of by its value at every instant of time.